Skip to Site Header Skip to Main Content Skip to Footer

 4. REM Stage 4

 This first stage is relatively simple to understand.
-“Bedtime” is when your body receives signals that it’s time to go to sleep, like the sun going down, your body temperature peaks, and melatonin is released.
-Your “sleep switch” activates, and your body is ready for sleep. [saper, 2010]
+“Bedtime” is when your body receives signals that it’s time to go to sleep, like the sun going down, and melatonin is released.
+Your “sleep switch” activates, and your body is ready for sleep.
+[Saper, 2010]

 For the first five to ten minutes, you go through a transition period from wakefulness to sleep.
-You spend just 5% of your total sleep time in this stage, the shortest amount.
-Your brain is still producing lots of high-amplitude theta waves.
+You spend just 5% of your total sleep time in this stage.
+Your brain is still producing a good amount of theta waves.

 You can also have hallucinations involving taste or smell.
 Your muscles may twitch suddenly or jerk violently.
 You may have the sensation of falling or spinning around.
 Usually, you won't remember these sensations when you wake up.